SudoMagicCode/workshop_osu_2025/README.md

 ### Alternatives to TouchDesigner Audio Analysis

 While it's often tempting to do everything you can in a single application, it can also be beneficial to break up the work across multiple applications.

 #### TDAbleton

 Depending on the type of audio integration you're looking for you may consider [TDAbleton] for achieving some of the audio interactivity you're after.
 The TDAbleton package can make integration with your Ableton set much easier, especially if you're focused on audio first.

 #### PD or MaxMSP

 Other node based programming environments that allow for signal processing include [MaxMSP] and [Pure Data].
 Some artist / engineers preferer to do do their audio analysis in one of these applications and then send the results to TouchDesigner via OSC or UDP Messaging.
 This alternative can ensure that audio analysis is a separate concern and runs in another thread - which may help improve your application optimization.

 **Networking messaging**

 *If you're collaborating with another artist, it can often be beneficial to use network messages to synchronize your applications.
 For example, if one creator is focused on audio you can still receive messages over the network to control the visual elements you've created in TouchDesigner.
 The same techniques we've explored using OSC messages from a control surface can also be used when sending control messages from another computer or application.*

-## Pressure Project

-Pressure what now?

-The intention of a pressure project is tackle a challenge or prompt in a short period of time.
-In this case the "pressure" in the project is only because it's intended to be a fast sketch as a way to explore and experiment - not something that needs to be polished or perfect.
-Our pressure project is going to combine the skills we've learned over the past two days - you're welcome to borrow any of the techniques we've explored or code we've written together.
-You're also encouraged to experiment and explore ideas that may have been percolating over the course of the workshop.
-Both of the instructors will be circulating during your worktime, so feel free to ask for help if you get stuck.

-**Code is only efficient or inefficient**
-*As much as it'd be great if there was a single "right" way to solve a problem or achieve an outcome, programming is mostly about efficiency.
-There's not wrong way to solve a problem in TouchDesigner - it might be more efficient to use one technique over another, but it's important to explore and try different techniques.
-Don't be afraid to explore an idea just because it might slow down your computer.*

-### Prompt

-Using the techniques we've explored during the workshop, create a component that responds to the prompt:

-* *a love letter to a place you've never been before*

-OR

-* *a love letter to a place you can longer return to*

-Project requirements:

-* Encapsulated in a `base`
-* Use Custom Parameters
-* Use an `in` and `out` to move textures or other elements into your component

-### Time

-You'll have about 30 minutes to complete your pressure project.
-After 30 minutes you'll walk through the room to see what other participants have created.

 ## Packaging

 Unfortunately we can’t build complete EXEs with TouchDesigner, but we can build components to share called TOX files, and we can embed files in project file (our TOE).
 Here we’ll look at a few of the techniques you might use when packaging up your project file either to share or save as a TOX or to build a TOE file that holds all of the assets your project needs to move to another computer.

 ----